 Passmore added that the preference of insurance companies is that drivers purchase a commercial policy, or obtain something that provides them with 24x7 coverage.
 He also felt the term "app-on, app-off," in regard to when a particular insurance level applies isn't sufficient, because whenever a driver is looking for a passenger, the nature of their activities and of the risk presented by it have significantly changed.

 "You can understand why it is important these people have coverage when they are making themselves available, because their behavior changes," Passmore said.
 "They are trying to get in position to get a ride, just like a taxi."

 Government Technology reached out to Uber for comment on the issue, but did not receive a response by press time.

-The three major TNCs in operation -- Uber, Lyft and Sidecar -- all started and are based in San Francisco.
-So it's not a surprise that the Golden State is also working on legislation to address the insurance coverage concerns.
+The three major TNCs in operation -- Uber, Lyft and Sidecar -- all started and are based in

 "Period One" runs from the time a driver logs onto the TNC's application and continues up until a match with a rider is secured.
 The period also covers the time from when a matched person exits the private passenger vehicle until the driver either logs off the system or accepts another rider match.